papers, panels, invited talks

 “Restoration planning in the urbanizing (bio)region: Ecological themes and regional imperatives,” American Society of Landscape Architects Conference on Sustainability in the Chesapeake Basin, University of Maryland, 1997.

 “Lessons learned?
-Teaching ecology in design and planning programs,” panel talk, 12th Annual Conference of the International Association of Landscape Ecology, Duke University, with B. Johnson, K. Hill, K. Poole, and S. Raval, 1997.
+Teaching ecology in design and planning programs,” panelist, 12th Annual Conference of the International Association of Landscape Ecology, Duke University, with B. Johnson, K. Hill, K. Poole, and S. Raval, 1997.

 “Nine Mile Run: Ample Opportunity,” Carnegie Mellon University, Frick Environmental Center, Pittsburgh, 1997.